rinarice/rinarice/README.md

 # Welcome to My Rice Field of Code! 🌾🙇🏻‍♀️

-Hey there! 👋 I’m diving into **Python development** 🐍, fueled by a love for problem-solving and new career adventures.
+Hey there! 👋 I’m diving into **Python development** 🐍, fueled by love for problem-solving and new career adventures.

 ### A Bit About Me 🌟